Sam Harris and David Benatar Debate Anti-Natalism: Breaking Through the Philosophical Quibble

 In order to explain the peur aeternus situation we will have to start with some basic Jungian psychology.

-Depth psychologists have been aware of the way in which the unconscious is divided amongst itself, and these disparate influences effect emotions, thoughts and behaviors.
+Depth psychologists have been aware of the way in which the mind is divided amongst itself, and these disparate influences effect emotions, thoughts and behaviors.
 Jung and his colleagues observed the ways in which the unconscious psyche manifested itself historically in mythology and art, and presently in the dreams and fantasies of modern people.

 “Instincts form close analogies to the archetypes, so close, in fact, that there is good reason for supposing that the archetypes are the unconscious images of the instincts themselves, in other words, that they are patterns of instinctual behavior.”